W00D00/home-assistant-elero/README.md

     - **type:** integer
     - **default:*** 1

-If you have only one device and it is plugged into the '/dev/ttyUSB0' USB port of your board you have to configure it with the following in the `configuration.yaml` file:
+The connected Elero transmitters are automatically recognized and set.
+The serial number of the given stick should be used to match a channel to the stick by you in the config file.
+You can find the serial numbers the HA log.

+You can configure the connected devices with the followings in the `configuration.yaml` file if it is needed:

 Example of the basic configuration: